The Best Way to Make Overnight Oats (No Recipe Required!)

 If you haven't already jumped on the overnight oatmeal bandwagon, there's no time like the present!
 Overnight oats (and, really, any easy breakfast you can put in a mason jar to grab and go to work) save my life on a daily basis, and here's why.

 They're completely no-cook & easy to meal prep.
 Just load up mason jars with oats and water (or milk or nondairy milk) and let them soak overnight in the fridge.
 I make three jars at once so I have breakfast ready for me three mornings in a row without even having to think about it.
-Then I can just throw one in my bag to eat at work if I don't have time to sit and eat at home (says the one who wakes up 20 minutes before getting on the road).
+Then I can just throw one in my bag to eat at work if I don't have time to sit and eat at home (says the one who wakes up 20 minutes before getting on the road—the beauty of meal prep recipes).

 You can change the flavor profile in a jiff.
 Just top each one with a different fruit or nut.
 Or, stir in a little yogurt, some spices, cocoa powder, nut butter or whatever you need to mix up your stale breakfast routine.